 Tamborine Mountain & Gold Coast Day Tour

 Sub-tropical rainforests, waterfalls, cafes, wineries, galleries and craft stores is what makes Tamborine Mountain a must visit.
 Hit remote off-road trails through eucalyptus forest with the chance to spot koalas in the wild and to enjoy city & coastal views.
 Morning tea at a local mountain Manor then a guided rainforest walk.
-Visit Queensland’s first National Park and be guided by an expert to Curtis Falls waterfall.
+Visit Queensland’s first National Park with an expert guide.

 Contributed by Silvia from MumsDelivery